Ryan Finnigan: Blackpool

 On 31 January 2024, Finnigan was recalled from loan and joined League One side Blackpool on a permanent transfer for an undisclosed fee.
 He scored on his debut for the club, a 4–0 over Burton Albion in the first round of the EFL Cup on 13 August 2024.

 Walsall (loan)

-On 18 August 2025, Finnigan joined League Two side Walsall on a season long loan.
+On 18 August 2025, Finnigan joined League Two side Walsall on a season-long loan.
+He was named EFL League Two Player of the Month for November 2025, contributing three goals as the Saddlers continued their push for promotion.
+He was recalled by Blackpool on 5 January 2026.

+On 6 May 2026, Blackpool announced it had triggered an extension on the player's contract.

+Dundee

+On 27 June 2026, Finnigan joined Scottish Premiership club Dundee on a three-year deal for an undisclosed fee.